Kaiser Idell Desk Lamp

-Other versions: Christian Dell designed many “Idell” lamps for Kaiser Leuchten.
+Christian Dell designed many “Idell” lamps for Kaiser Leuchten.
 The term “Idell” is a reference to the word idea and his surname, Dell.

 Christian Dell (1893–1974) was born in Offenbach am Main, in between Frankfurt am Main and Hanau in Hesse, Germany.
 From 1907 until 1911 he completed the silver forging studies at the academy, the “Königlich Preußischen Zeichenakademie” in Hanau.